 In order to address the complex health and social care challenges of the 21st century, it is crucial to develop and support future research leaders from a wide range of settings and disciplines.
 The Local Authority Academic Fellowship (LAAF) Programme and similarly focused short placement awards are designed to strengthen the capacity for local authority settings to generate and support health and social care research by offering research training awards to the individuals that work within them.

-The training opportunities include three pilot schemes:
+The training opportunities include four schemes:

 - LAAF Programme Pre-Doctoral Local Authority Fellowship (PLAF) Scheme

 - LAAF Programme Doctoral Local Authority Fellowship (DLAF) Scheme

 - LAAF Programme Advanced Local Authority Fellowship (ALAF) Scheme

 Additional schemes, including complementary post-doctoral funding opportunities, may be added to the LAAF Programme in the future.